cs-coding-exercises/values/README.md

 # Next Steps:
   The more helpful cucumber tutorials, for the most part, seemed to use Java.

+  As such, given more than a 4-8 hour time-frame, these would have been re-written using Java

   A similar page to the one described in the exercise will be located and the three files will be re-written using Java/Cucumber.

-  Given more than a 4-8 hour time-frame, these would have been re-written using Java